-- Living will.
 A living will explains to your loved ones and healthcare providers what decisions should be taken if you have a terminal illness or are found permanently unconscious—for instance, you are in a coma or have suffered brain death.
 A living will details the extent of your desired care and can stipulate a time at which you should be removed from life support.

-- Durable Power of Attorney for Healthcare.
 When you grant someone the durable power of attorney for healthcare, they will have the authority to make medical decisions on your behalf should you ever become incapable of doing so.

 What to Consider When Issuing Advance Healthcare Directives